 Welcome to the Virginia Society Daughters of the American Colonists (VADAC).
-We were organized April 7, 1922 in the Richmond home of Mrs. James Branch Cabell.
-Since then the Society has grown and now has nine chapters meeting across the Commonwealth of Virginia.
-Locate a chapter in your area and contact our Webmaster, Jean Hart (firstname.lastname@example.org) for more information on chapter meetings and membership.
+The society was organized April 7, 1922 in the Richmond home of Mrs. James Branch Cabell.
+Since then the Society has grown and currently has nine chapters meeting across the Commonwealth of Virginia.
 We pride ourselves on being a “Friendly Organization”.
 We look forward to welcoming you.

 I am honored to be the VADAC State Regent, and I would like to give you a little of my background so you can better know who I am.
-My role as State Regent is the culmination of eleven years of experience with DAC.
-It began as a member of the Richard Bland Lee Chapter in Northern Virginia serving as the chapter chaplain.
+My role as State Regent is the culmination of twelve years of experience with NSDAC.
+It began as an organizing member of the Richard Bland Lee Chapter in Northern Virginia serving as the chapter chaplain.
 Then we moved for the 33rd time, to our home in Augusta County in the beautiful Shenandoah Valley.
 I was asked to complete the organization of the Great Warriors Path Chapter and served as chapter Regent.
 During this time I also served the state as National Defense Chairman, State Treasurer and State 1st vice Regent.

-The object of our Society states, in part, that we “shall be Patriotic, Historical and Educational; research the history and deeds of American Colonists and [to] record and publish and commemorate the deeds, [to] foster love of America, [to] obey its laws and respect the Flag of the United States of America, the emblem of its power and civic righteousness.”
+The object of our state Society, in part, is that we “shall be Patriotic, Historical and Educational; research the history and deeds of American Colonists and [to] record and publish and commemorate the deeds, [to] foster love of American, [to] obey it laws and respect the Flag of the United States of America, the emblem of its power and civic righteousness.”

-Thank you for your interest in the Virginia Society Daughters of the American Colonists and please do not hesitate to contact Jean Hart for more information.
+Thank you for your interest in the Virginia Society Daughters of the American Colonists and please do not hesitate to contact me at <firstname.lastname@example.org>.

 With Best Regards,

 Virginia Society, Daughters of the American Colonists